Murder of the Romanov family: Murderers

 The White Army investigator Nikolai Sokolov erroneously claimed that the execution of the Imperial Family was carried out by a group of "Latvians led by a Jew".
 However, in light of Plotnikov's research, the group that carried out the execution consisted almost entirely of ethnic Russians (Nikulin, Medvedev (Kudrin), Ermakov, Vaganov, Kabanov, Medvedev and Netrebin) with the participation of one Jew (Yurovsky) and possibly one Latvian (Ya.M.
 Tselms), with facilitation by another Jew (Goloshchyokin).
 The men who were directly complicit in the murder of the imperial family largely survived in the immediate months after the murders.
 Stepan Vaganov, Ermakov's close associate, was attacked and killed by peasants in late 1918 for his participation in local acts of brutal repression by the Cheka.
 Pavel Medvedev, head of the Ipatiev House guard and one of the key figures in the murders, was captured by the White Army in Perm in February 1919.
 During his interrogation he denied taking part in the murders and died in prison of typhus.
-Alexandre Beloborodov and his deputy, Boris Didkovsky, were both killed in 1938 during the Great Purge.
+Alexander Beloborodov and his deputy, Boris Didkovsky, were both killed in 1938 during the Great Purge.
 Filipp Goloshchyokin was shot in October 1941 in an NKVD prison and consigned to an unmarked grave.

 Three days after the murders, Yurovsky personally reported to Lenin on the events of that night and was rewarded with an appointment to the Moscow City Cheka.
 He held a succession of key economic and party posts, dying in the Kremlin Hospital in 1938 aged 60.
 Prior to his death, he donated the guns he used in the murders to the Museum of the Revolution in Moscow, and left behind three important, though contradictory, accounts of the event.

 A British war correspondent, Francis McCullagh, who met Yurovsky in 1920 alleged that he was remorseful over his role in the execution of the Romanovs.
 However, in a final letter that was written to his children shortly before his death in 1938, he only reminisced about his revolutionary career and how "the storm of October" had "turned its brightest side" towards him, making him "the happiest of mortals"; there was no expression of regret or remorse over the murders.
 Yurovsky and his assistant, Nikulin, who died in 1964, are buried in the Novodevichy Cemetery in Moscow.
 His son, Alexander Yurovsky, voluntarily handed over his father's memoirs to amateur investigators Avdonin and Ryabov in 1978.